goback-tech/argos-frontend-data/src/github.com/grafana/grafana/docs/sources/reference/export_import.md

 In step 2 of the import process Grafana will let you change the name of the dashboard, pick what data source you want the dashboard to use and specify any metric prefixes (if the dashboard use any).

-## Discover dashboards on Grafana.com
+## Discover dashboards on argos.goback.world

-Find dashboards for common server applications at [Grafana.com/dashboards](https://grafana.com/dashboards).
+Find dashboards for common server applications at [argos.goback.world/dashboards](https://argos.goback.world/dashboards).

 {{< docs-imagebox img="/img/docs/v50/gcom_dashboard_list.png" max-width="700px" >}}

 ## Import & Sharing with Grafana 2.x or 3.0

-Dashboards on Grafana.com use a new feature in Grafana 3.1 that allows the import process to update each panel so that they are using a data source of your choosing.
+Dashboards on argos.goback.world use a new feature in Grafana 3.1 that allows the import process to update each panel so that they are using a data source of your choosing.
 If you are running a Grafana version older than 3.1 then you might need to do some manual steps either before or after import in order for the dashboard to work properly.